The MG3 supermini is a smart-looking and very simple supermini with an impressively low starting price

-Neat details include the high-mounted tail-lamps, LED running lights and MINI-style curved A-pillars, while the long wheelbase and short overhangs give it a sporty stance on the road.
-You can also have fun choosing from a wide range of personalisation options, including bold decals, colourful door mirror covers and lots of wheel choices – although adding options will affect the monthly bills.
+Neat details include the high-mounted tail-lamps, LED daytime running lights and curved A-pillars, which are similar in appearance to the MINI hatchback’s.
+The long wheelbase and short overhangs also give the MG3 a sporty stance on the road.
+Plus, you can have fun picking from a wide range of personalisation options, including bold decals, colourful door mirror covers and lots of wheel choices – although adding extras will affect the overall price.

-Plus, the interior is neatly designed with a youthful and fun look.
-Sadly, this initial good impression is undone by cheap materials and inconsistent build quality.
-The plastics are hard and low-rent, the switches feel flimsy and the small buttons on the stereo and air-con are fiddly.
-So while the MG’s convivial looks and youthful customising are a plus, the day-to-day enjoyment of owning the car will be diminished by the poor quality of the cabin.
+Sadly, cheap materials and inconsistent build quality undo this initial good impression.
+The plastics are hard and low rent, the switches are flimsy and the small buttons on the stereo and air-conditioning controls are fiddly.
+So while the appealing looks and youthful customisation options are a strong point for the MG, the poor cabin lets the side down.

 Practicality, comfort and boot space

 If you want a spacious five-seat supermini that costs less than £10,000, the MG3 is well worth looking at.
 The cabin is packed with lots of handy storage, including decent-sized door bins, a big glovebox and a lidded cubbyhole on top of the dashboard.

 At 4,018mm long, 1,729mm wide and 1,507mm tall, the MG3 is relatively compact, especially when you consider the amount of space inside.
 It’s smaller in every respect than its chief rival, the Dacia Sandero, but then that car is large for a supermini.